scarpazza/home-assistant-konnected-tutorial/README.md

 If you don't care about separating sensors by type, it's still useful to at least put them all in a single group, to simplify trigger automation.

-You do this by adding the following contents to your groups.yaml file.You might have to remove the original [] contents, if that's what you have in that file.
+You do this by adding the following contents to your `groups.yaml` file.
+You might have to remove the original `[]` contents, if that's what you have in that file.

 ```
 motion_sensors: